amnis-dev/amnis-design/packages/amnis-land/README.md

 As components, these landmarks also include responsiveness.

-## Use within a Page Component
+## Use within a Land Component

-Landmarks are best used as direct children of a `Page` component that organizes and handles the responsiveness of the landmarks.
+Landmarks are best used as direct children of a `Land` component that organizes and handles the responsiveness of the landmarks.

 ```tsx
 import React from 'react';